 IV.
-Dr. Moline and Plaintiffs' Counsel Concealed the Falsity of Her Statements
+Dr. Moline and Plaintiffs' Counsel Concealed the Falsity of Her Statements employer, and plaintiffs' counsel resisted efforts by others to obtain information about her cases which would uncover the Article's false premise.

-- 171. During the time Dr. Moline has been repeating this falsehood that none of the individuals in her Article had alternative exposures to asbestos, she, her employer, and plaintiffs' counsel resisted efforts by others to obtain information about her cases which would uncover the Article's false premise. - 172.
-On 10 separate occasions, Dr. Moline refused to testify at her deposition in cases against LTL regarding the identities of the individuals in her Article.
+190. During the time Dr. Moline has been repeating the falsehood that none of the individuals in her Article had alternative exposures to asbestos, she, her

+- 191. On 10 separate occasions, Dr. Moline refused to testify at her deposition in cases against LTL regarding the identities of the individuals in her Article.
 For example: - November 2019: "I will not comment on any further cases that might or might not be included in the paper." - February 2020: "I will not name names in this deposition.
-That is correct." - June 2020: "I am not willing to discuss any names of any of the individuals in the paper of any of the 33."

-- January 2021: "I decline to disclose the identi[t]ies or facts apart from what is described in the paper, and my feelings on this have not changed or my position on that has not changed." - 173.
-In one instance, Dr. Moline bizarrely testified at her deposition that she could not identify "Ms. D" from her congressional testimony (i.e., Ms. Bell) because Ms. D was "based on an amalgam of different folks." - 174.
+That is correct." - June 2020: "I am not willing to discuss any names of any of the individuals in the paper of any of the 33." - January 2021: "I decline to disclose the identi[t]ies or facts apart from what is described in the paper, and my feelings on this have not changed or my position on that has not changed." - 192.
+In one instance, Dr. Moline bizarrely testified at her deposition that she could not identify "Ms. D" from her congressional testimony (i.e., Ms. Bell) because Ms. D was "based on an amalgam of different folks." - 193.
 But when asked, "So is Ms. D one person?"
-Dr. Moline responded, "In essence, yes." - 175.
-She then refused to identify Ms. D: "Ms. D does have a real name.
-I will not disclose it because it was from one of the individuals in my paper." - 176.
-She would not even answer the basic question: "Were there any documents that you saw that alleged exposure to asbestos other than from tale?" - 177.
-She then refused to answer any questions regarding Ms. Bell's case. - 178.
+Dr. Moline responded, "In essence, yes." - She then refused to identify Ms. D: "Ms. D does have a real name.
+I will not disclose it because it was from one of the individuals in my paper." - 195.
+She would not even answer the basic question: "Were there any documents that you saw that alleged exposure to asbestos other than from talc?"

+- 196. She then refused to answer any questions regarding Ms. Bell's case. - 197.
 A defendant moved to compel Dr. Moline's testimony identifying the individuals in her article.
-Dr. Moline, her employer (Northwell Health), and the plaintiff all opposed the motion. - 179.
-As noted, Ms. Bell's example was only recently uncovered after extensive discovery efforts in North Carolina federal court.
+Dr. Moline, her employer (Northwell Health), and the plaintiff all opposed the motion. - 198.
+As noted, Ms. Bell's example was only uncovered after extensive discovery efforts in North Carolina federal court.